pivotal/docs-tap/getting-started.md

 To try the scan and store features in a supply chain, see [Section 3: Add testing and security scanning to your application](#add-testing-and-scanning).

-#### Running Public Source Code and Image Scans with Policy Enforcement
+#### Running Public source code and image scans with policy enforcement

 Follow the instructions in [Sample public source code and image scans with policy enforcement](scst-scan/running-scans.md) to perform the following two types of public scans: